 Understanding the Review Process

-Now that you have submitted your manuscript successfully on Editorial Express and suggested possible reviewers, your manuscript goes through a review process that includes multiple rounds of reviews by our editorial team and your peers to determine if your manuscript is accepted, needs revisions and another review or rejected.
+Now that you have submitted your manuscript successfully on Editorial Express and suggested possible reviewers, your manuscript goes through a review process that includes at least one round of reviews by our editorial team and your peers to determine if your manuscript is accepted, needs revisions and possibly another review or is rejected.
 On average, the review process takes four months to complete with most manuscripts requiring revision by the author before final acceptance.
 The following sections explain what to expect and what you may be asked to do during this stage of the publishing process.

 Initial Assessment and Peer Review